Finite- and Large- Sample Inference for Model and Coefficients in High-dimensional Linear Regression with Repro Samples: Inference for regression coefficients accounting for model selection uncertainty

-\begin{remark}[Comparison with the debiased method] We discuss the difference between our method and the debiased LASSO.
-First of all, our proposed method offers the finite-sample coverage guarantee, while the debiased LASSO method can only produce the asymptotic coverage rate.
-To put it more clearly, the debiased LASSO method needs the sample size $n\to\infty$ to make sure the bias, which comes from the regularized estimation and is of order $O(|\tau_0|\sqrt{\log p/n})$, goes to 0.
+\begin{remark}[Comparison with the debiased method] We discuss the difference between our method and the debiased Lasso.
+First of all, our method offers the finite-sample coverage guarantee, while the debiased Lasso method can only achieve the asymptotic coverage rate.
+More specifically, the debiased Lasso method needs the sample size $n\to\infty$ to make sure the bias, which comes from the regularized estimation and is of order $O(|\tau_0|\sqrt{\log p/n})$, goes to 0.
 In contrast, our method bypasses the estimation step and constructs the confidence sets directly via the repro sampling framework, and is therefore unbiased in nature.
-Second, the debiased LASSO method \citep{javanmard_confidence_2014} is designed to make inference for an individual regression coefficient.
-The idea of debiased LASSO method was later generalized to make inference of functional of the coefficients, such as co-heritability\citep{guo_optimal_2019} and group inference statistics \citep{guo_group_2020}.
-However, such a generalization relies on specific forms of the functional and does not allow arbitrary functional.
-Our method, however, as we will show in { Remark \ref{rem:functional}}, can be used to construct the confidence sets for arbitrary functionals.
-Third, as we will show in the next section, we found that when the sample size is small, the debiased LASSO method is unable to achieve desirable coverage for large regression coefficients, while our method is able to guarantee the coverage for both large and zero regression coefficients in this small sample setting.
-We refer the readers to Section~\ref{sec:simu_coef} for details. \end{remark}
+Second, the debiased Lasso method \citep{javanmard_confidence_2014} is designed to make inferences for an individual regression coefficient.
+The idea of the debiased Lasso method was later generalized to make inferences for functions of the regression coefficients, such as co-heritability\citep{guo_optimal_2019} and group inference statistics \citep{guo_group_2020}.
+However, such a generalization relies on specific forms of the functions and does not allow arbitrary functions.
+Our method, however, as we will show in Remark~\ref{rem:functional}, can be used to construct the confidence sets for arbitrary functions.
+Third, we will show in Section~\ref{sec:simu_coef} that, when the sample size is small, the debiased Lasso method may have either coverage issues or overly large intervals for large regression coefficients.
+In contrast, our method achieves the nominal coverage for both large and zero regression coefficients in the small sample setting with preferable interval lengths.
+See Section~\ref{sec:simu_coef}~for more details. \end{remark}